 I won the “Mission Award” which to me is the most important thing I could have done.

-The Mission Award is given to the person who exemplifies and has given the most effort and value to the campaign through spreading the good work that LLS does through grass roots efforts.
+The Mission Award is given to the person who exemplifies and has given the most effort and value to the campaign through spreading the good works thru grass roots efforts that LLS does.

 The mission award was derived out of the need to thank and honor the person who gave the most to the campaign, but may not have won the title.
 LLS is a volunteer driven, staff supported organization and me reaching out to 100’s of new supporters and having them understand the ‘mission’ is of high value to the organization.

 I am so honored and humbled to have won the mission award.